Current Status of the Online Edition and Pending Developments

 It is intended that the revised critical edition of the Manipulus florum will be provided by the end of 2020 on the Scholastic Commentaries and Texts Archive, directed by Dr. Jeffrey C. Witt of Loyola University of Maryland, enabling scholars to conduct comparative analyses of the Manipulus florum in relation to numerous other Latin texts in the SCTA database.

-This project began in October 2000 with the transcription of the 1483/5 Venice edition of the Manipulus florum.
-Beginning in May 2001, individual transcribed topics were published on this website in PDF documents that were fully searchable but were protected from printing and downloading.
+This project began in October 2000 when the editor began transcribing the 1483/5 Venice edition of the Manipulus florum.
+Starting in May 2001, individual transcribed topics were published on this website in PDF documents that were fully searchable but protected from printing and downloading.
 This stage of the project was completed in May 2002.Apparatus Documents for the Critical Edition

 B = BnF MS lat.
 15986; C = BnF MS lat.
 15985; M = Bibliothèque Mazarine MS lat.
 1032

 P = Piacenza 1483; V1 = Venice 1493/5; V2 = Venice 1550; L1 = Lyon 1553; L2 = Lyon 1567